s-smits/modernbert-finetune/README.md

 *   **Hugging Face API Token:** Generate a User Access Token (with "write" access) from your [Hugging Face profile settings](https://huggingface.co/settings/tokens).
 *   **WandB Account (Optional):** Create a free account at [wandb.ai](https://wandb.ai/).
 *   **WandB API Key (Optional):** Get your API key from your [WandB settings](https://wandb.ai/settings).
 *   **Environment:** A GPU environment is strongly recommended for model fine-tuning.
-Tokenizer training can be done on a CPU.
+Tokenizer training can be done on a CPU. **Currently, only single-GPU training is supported.**
 *   **GPU Compatibility for FlashAttention 2:** FlashAttention 2 requires a GPU with compute capability >= 7.0.
 This means **Turing (e.g., T4, RTX 20xx), Ampere (e.g., A100, RTX 30xx), Ada Lovelace (e.g., RTX 40xx), or newer architectures.**

 ## Installation